 With the right outfit, you’ll look and feel like a million bucks – and that can give you the edge you need to succeed.

 When it comes to getting a professional headshot, it’s important to keep your hair and makeup simple.
 This way, you’ll look your best without looking like you’re trying too hard.
-After all, the goal is to look natural and approachable.
-If you’re not sure how to achieve this look, consider hiring a professional hair and makeup artist.
-They’ll be able to help you choose the right products and style your hair in a way that accentuates your features.
-And, of course, they’ll be able to do your makeup in a way that makes you look polished without looking overdone.
-Trust us, it’s worth the investment.
+After all, the goal is to look polished, natural and approachable.
+If you’re not sure how to achieve this on our own, I highly recommend hiring a professional makeup artist.
+They’ll be able to do your makeup in a way that makes you look polished in camera without looking to dramatic.
+Trust me, it’s worth the investment.

 Overly elaborate hair and makeup can be distracting and take away from the overall professional look that you are trying to achieve.
 Additionally, it is important to make sure that your hair and makeup are in line with the rest of your professional brand.
 If you typically dress in a more casual style, then a natural look will likely be best for your headshot as well.
 On the other hand, if you have a more luxurious brand, then a more glamorous hairstyle and makeup look may be appropriate.
 The bottom line is that you want your professional headshot to represent the best version of yourself, so choose a hairstyle and makeup look that makes you feel confident and comfortable.